Engage with us

 Aaron is a gearhead by birth and dropper-post lovin' weight-weenie by choice.
 Having discovered a lifelong love for all things bikes back in Detroit in the early 90's (aboard his fully rigid, budget-minded Nishiki Crossroads, no less) he began racing his bike all over the Michigan woods.
 This eventually led Aaron to Colorado and eventually to IMBA in 2012 where he works on backcountry mountain bike trail access, policy and legislation as part of the Government Relations team.
 In his little spare time, Aaron coaches cyclocross at a local high school.
 His best rides are with his wife and two boys who, after careful crafting, now share his love for riding.

 Raised in a small town in the Southern Appalachian mountains of Virginia, Anthony grew up with an appreciation of the outdoors and the adventures it provides.
 Anthony came to IMBA in 2014 after an eight-year career in marketing and PR as a graphics project manager and a former president of SORBA Tri-Cities, an IMBA/SORBA chapter straddling the Tennessee/Virginia border.
 Anthony is based in Tennessee.

 Dave has been mountain biking since the mid-1980s and has ridden and raced his bike on trails all over the world.
 He has been involved in trail advocacy from the beginning and was the founder and executive director of Gunnison Trails, and race director for the Gunnison Growler.
-A member of the Mountain Bike Hall of Fame, Dave also created and leads the Mountain Sports program at Western State Colorado University.
+A member of the Mountain Bike Hall of Fame, Dave also created and led the Mountain Sports program at Western Colorado University.
 He joined the IMBA board of directors in 2016 as its chairman, and was named IMBA’s executive director in spring 2017.

 James has been working in the outdoor industry his entire career.
 Born and raised in Atlantic, Canada, he received his outdoor recreation degree from the University of New Brunswick.
 His more than 25-year career spans working with governments, nonprofits and consulting across Canada.
 Since 2010, he has lived in California and worked to create space and trails for people to enjoy the outdoors.